 Pomeranian Care Information

 If you are a first time Pomeranian puppy owner, you need to keep these things in mind

 - List of the things you will need to have to take care of Pomeranian puppies dog.

 - Pomeranian puppies care involves choosing a veterinarian for health checkups of your Pomeranian at regular intervals.

 - Preparing a house and creating an ideal environment for your dog

 - Introducing your new Pomeranian to the house and your family so that they can socialize with them.

 - Feeding at regular intervals and the right dosage of food and supplements is a part of Pomeranian puppy care.

 - Care regarding his walks and exercises for his healthy lifestyle.

 - When Pomeranian is a puppy it is important to start training them as soon as possible.
 Enrolling Pomeranian puppy in a Pomeranian puppies kindergarten is the best idea for developing their basic socialization skills.

 - As Pomeranian grows older rolling him in an obedience training class where they teach them basic commands like ‘sit’ and ‘stay’.

 How to Take Care of a Teacup Pomeranian

 A Teacup Pomeranian is a Pomeranian husky dog weighing less than 7 pounds.
 These dogs have the same genes and characteristics as larger Pomeranian dogs.

 They have a different set of needs and characteristics which require more attention than other breeds.
 Though they are small in size and do not require much space, they have a large amount of energy.
 Teacup Pomeranian requires the proper amount of exercise as too much of it affects their growth.
 While less exercise will lead to laziness and behavioral issues.
 Two walks per day for around 20 minutes will be best.
 Overheating should be avoided as they cannot handle hot weather and reach their limits.
 They also have a lower tolerance to cold weather for which you may opt for sweaters and vests.
-Paw waxes are the best solution as Teacup Pomeranians have sensitive paws.
+Paw waxes are the best solution as Teacup Pomeranian have sensitive paws.